 - We will consider waiving the transcript requirement on a case-by-case basis for individuals with significant professional experience (at least 10 years) or for whom it would be a significant burden to obtain a transcript from their institution.

 - Résumé or curriculum vitae

 - Personal statement and two short-response statements (see application for details)

-- A letter from an academic or professional supervisor is preferred.
-We are looking for letters from individuals who can evaluate your scholarship, professional activities, leadership skills and career goals.
+- A recommendation from an academic or professional supervisor is preferred.
+We are looking for individuals who can evaluate your scholarship, professional activities, leadership skills and career goals.

-- A letter from family or friends is not acceptable.
+- Listing yourself, family or friends as a professional recommender is not acceptable.